California Electrical License: How to Become an Electrician in California

 Benefits of Becoming a Licensed Electrician in California

-There are many benefits you’ll see from pursuing California electrician licensing:
+There are many benefits to pursuing California electrician licensing:

-Most importantly, it is required by law in California to be licensed through the state to legally perform electrical work.
+Most important, it is required by law in California to be licensed through the state to legally perform electrical work.

 A trade license is proof of your experience and skill.

 Only licensed electricians or licensed contractors can: operate a business and advertise services, obtain commercial insurance, pull building permits, and pass inspections, bid on public and government projects.